Fun bucket list ideas for teens!

 Compiling all of your ticket stubs, photos, and memories together is a great way to look back on your summer – it’ll be like you’re right there again!

 You are never too old to make friendship bracelets.
-Grab a friend and start making some unique creations to pass time.
+Grab your best friend and start making some unique creations to pass the time.

 Magic tricks are fun, so why not learn one over the summer?
 It’ll impress your friends for sure!